-Fort Drum is the location for a part-time Class A CDL training course designed for active-duty soldiers or eligible veterans who wish to develop civilian tractor-trailer experience.
-This training provides fundamental CDL-A permit preparation with HAZMAT endorsement, DOT rules and regulation preparation in logbooks, backing maneuvers, pre-trip inspection, and driving on a 10-speed manual transmission.
-Therefore, soldiers not only have a CDL, but they also have the training to prepare them to safely drive a commercial vehicle.
+Fort Drum is the location for both full and part-time Class A CDL training courses designed for service members, veterans, and their spouses who wish to develop civilian tractor-trailer experience.
+This training provides fundamental CDL-A permit preparation with DOT rules and regulations, preparation in logbooks, backing maneuvers, pre-trip inspection, and driving on a 10-speed manual transmission.
+Therefore, soldiers who have successfully completed the training are prepared to safely drive a commercial vehicle and take the CDL road test.

-This part-time course meets two evenings and one weekend day weekly for 13 weeks and is taught on-site at Fort Drum at Clark Hall.
-Eligible active-duty soldiers and veterans may use Post-9/11 GI Bill® Benefits, if qualified.
+The full-time course is available Monday through Friday from 7:00 AM – 5:00 PM.
+In addition, the part-time course meets two evenings and one weekend day weekly for 13 weeks and is taught on-site at Fort Drum.
+Eligible service members and veterans may use Post-9/11 GI Bill® Benefits, if qualified.

 NTTS has contracted with the Department of Defense (DOD) with a Memorandum of Understanding (MOU) to train at Fort Drum, NY.